piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 BANNERS!
 If you do NSFW on claude.ai, you may get three different yellow banners
 1. First banner warns you gently about policy, does nothing
 2. Second one threatens safety filter if you keep going.
 Does nothing, but you should probably chill until the next context reset window (exact timing uncertain), because...
-3. Apply enhanced safety filters, you can't do shit for a week
+3. Apply enhanced safety filters, you can't do shit for a long ass while.
+Days?
+A week?

 ## Tips
 - Opus is easier than Sonnet